stblassitude/docker-rsync/README.md

 # Access data inside Docker via rsync

 When running dockerized applications, it can be cumbersome to access their data from outside of Docker.
-Especially when using Kubernetes, accessing data stored in volumes can be hard to impossible from your local host.
+Especially when using Kubernetes, accessing data stored in volumes directly can be hard to impossible from your local host.

-This image helps you need to create, update, retrieve, or delete data that's stored inside volume, using [rsync](https://rsync.samba.org).
+This image helps you create, update, retrieve, or delete data that's stored inside a volume, using [rsync](https://rsync.samba.org).

 Containers and pods can be configured to have access to volumes.
 This image starts up rsync in such a way that you can use `docker run` or `kubectl run` to connect from your local machine to a container and use rsync to move data between your machine and the (possibly remote) Docker or k8s cluster.